HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Streams

 \section{Data Streams}

-The data is organized first by participant, with folders \texttt{p100}-\texttt{p123} corresponding to the twenty-four participants.
-Within each participant folder, there are folders for the three types of recordings: the \texttt{calib} folder contains recordings of calibration passes, the \texttt{check} folder contains intermediate gaze accuracy checks, and the \texttt{run} folder contains standard data collection runs.
-Each of these recording types contain numbered subfolders indicating the run sequence.
+The data are organized first by participant (\texttt{p100}-\texttt{p123} reflecting the twenty-four participants).
+Each participant folder contains folders for three types of recordings: \texttt{calib} contains calibration passes, \texttt{check} contains intermediate gaze accuracy checks, and \texttt{run} contains data collection runs.
+These folders contain numbered subfolders indicating the run sequence.
+A visual representation of selected data streams can be seen in Fig.\ \ref{fig:staticview}.

-A single trial capture (a numbered folder) has the following subfolders: \begin{itemize} \item \texttt{raw\_data} contains binary capture information as recorded, in bagfiles or pickle files. \item \texttt{text\_data} contains exported CSV files containing the raw data.
-The particular data streams available there are detailed below. \item \texttt{videos} contains video files exported as AVI, in addition to the timestamps of each frame as either numpy (\texttt{*.npy}) or raw text files. \item \texttt{stats} contains a number of YAML files detailing statistical information about the trial and overall data stream, including the number of records, approximate time distances between individual records, and estimates of the times when data points may have been dropped based on the nominal data collection frame rate. \item \texttt{gaze} contains the collected gaze data in a format suitable for import, analysis, and replay through the Pupil Labs software. \item \texttt{processed} contains a number of new formats of data extrapolated from the underlying data, including a video of the egocentric recording with a dot overlaid at the gaze point, a bag file for visualization through an external package, skeleton tracking of ZED video information, etc. More processed results may become available as we continue to work with the data. \end{itemize}
+A single trial capture (a numbered folder) has the following subfolders: \begin{compactitem} \item \texttt{text\_data} contains exported \texttt{CSV} files containing the raw data.
+The particular raw data streams available are detailed in the following subsections.
+Additional to the raw data, this directory contains the body skeleton, facial, and hand keypoints generated by running OpenPose \citep{openpose_realtime, openpose_hand, openpose} on the left and right streams of the third person ZED videos.
+The outputs from OpenPose are compiled into face, right and left hand, and pose files for each stream of the depth camera.
+For full descriptions, please refer to the OpenPose documentation. \item \texttt{stats} contains a number of \texttt{YAML} files detailing statistical information about the trial and overall data stream, including the number of records, approximate time distances between individual records, and estimates of the times when data points may have been dropped based on the nominal data collection frame rate. \item \texttt{videos} contains the Pupil video files (\texttt{eye0.mp4}, \texttt{eye1.mp4} and \texttt{world.mp4}) exported as MP4 files using the H.264 video codec \citep{h264}.
+Additionally included are the timestamps of each frame as either numpy (\texttt{*.npy}) files, raw text (\texttt{*.txt}), or \texttt{CSV} (\texttt{*.csv}). \item \texttt{processed} contains a number of new formats of data extrapolated from the underlying data (e.g. a video of the egocentric recording with a dot overlaid at the gaze point). \end{compactitem}